amritrai5757/system-design-primer/notes.md

 ```

+✅ Web browser /client  incontext with react or frontent applicagion
+React iz client with express
+Exlress is client with mongodb

 Forward proxy is like vpn where different people request to same vpn and that vpn request to 1 server
 Load balancing is a very important functionality of Reverse proxy
 NGINX provides load balancing